 Identifier objects work in Sopel 7.

-In particular, the way lowercase works appears to have been wrong for some time.
+In particular, the way lowercase works appears to have been wrong for some

-plan for addressing this.
+the best plan for addressing this.

 Also in Sopel 7, the following deprecated functions in